Vibrio Vulnificus: What to Know About The 'Flesh-Eating Bacteria' That Has a New Jersey Man Fighting For His Life

-If that's left you too spooked to go near water, here's a reality check.
+If Perez's story has left you too spooked to go near water, here's a reality check.
 Vibrio bacteria live in coastal bodies of salt water or brackish water; people can contract the bugs by swimming in contaminated water or even eating contaminated raw seafood, like oysters.
 But serious infections are uncommon, and not everyone has cause to freak out, experts say.

 Vibrio bacteria aren't new